 Any other information relevant to the management of FCOI.

-The Dean and the VP or Provost signs the Management plan, and appoints an individual to monitor the project until completion of the PHS-funded Research.
-SPA receives a copy of the approved Management plan, and reports all instances of FCOI to PHS, or the primary awardee institution, including applicable Management plans.
+The Dean and the VP or Provost signs the Management plan, and appoints an individual to monitor the project until completion of the funded Research.
+SPA receives a copy of the approved Management plan, and reports all instances of FCOI to PHS, NSF or other sponsor, or the primary awardee institution, including applicable Management plans.

 Where the Research involves human subjects, the Investigator provides a copy of the approved Management plan to the IRB for review with the IRB protocol.
 The IRB may impose additional, specific conditions or restrictions, where necessary, to ensure protection of the rights and welfare of research participants, but may not alter the Management plan finalized by the VP or Provost.